explaingit

 Prompt 2

-Show me how to access my Windows files from within WSL and run a bash script.
+Show me how to access my Windows C: drive from inside WSL and how to navigate to my project folder from the Linux terminal.

 Prompt 3